roberts-sandbox/test-realist/_posts/2012-01-31-managing-up.md

 ## Can you add to this list?

 Thanks for reading this far.
-A lot of us have unspoken strategies that we use to get along with our bosses.
+A lot of you have unspoken strategies that you use to get along with your bosses.
 If you have one that you think worth sharing, please post it down in the comments section below for others to read.